ehultee/chakra/README.md

 you can't break anything in the environments that work for you).

-The easiest way to install all necessary packages with conda is to copy the content of [this environment file](https://github.com/OGGM/r2d/blob/master/binder/environment.yml) into a text file, rename the environment to what suits you (in the linked file the environment is simply called "oggm"), and run:
+The easiest way to install all necessary packages with conda is to copy the content of [this environment file](https://docs.oggm.org/en/latest/installing-oggm.html#installation-troubleshooting) into a text file, rename the environment to what suits you (in the linked file the environment is simply called "oggm_env"), and run:

     conda env create -f environment.yml